+'''

 class cryptography.x509.DNSName(value)

+New in version 0.9.

 Changed in version 3.1: U-label support has been removed.
 Encode them to A-label before use.

 This corresponds to a domain name.
 For example, cryptography.io.

-'''

 Parameters

 value - The domain name.
 If it is an internationalized domain name then it must be encoded to

 an A-label string before being passed.

 Raises

 ValueError - If the provided string is not an A-label.

 type

 str

 value

 Type

-str

 class cryptography.x509.DirectoryName(value)

-Added in version 0.9.
+New in version 0.9.

 This corresponds to a directory name.

 value

 Type

 Name

 class cryptography.x509.UniformResourceIdentifier(value)

-Added in version 0.9.
+New in version 0.9.

 Changed in version 3.1: U-label support has been removed.
 Encode them to A-label before use.

 This corresponds to a uniform resource identifier.
 For example, https://cryptography.io.

 Parameters

 value - The URI.
 If it contains an internationalized domain name then it must be encoded to an

 A-label string before being passed.

 Raises

 ValueError - If the provided string is not an A-label.

 value

 Type

 class cryptography.x509.IPAddress(value)

-Added in version 0.9.
+New in version 0.9.

 This corresponds to an IP address.

 value

 Type

 IPv4Address, IPv6Address, IPv4Network, or IPv6Network.

-class cryptography.x509.RegisteredID(value)

-Added in version 0.9.

-This corresponds to a registered ID.

-value

-Type

-ObjectIdentifier

 '''